WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 :::details
 ### How can I change to the white theme?

-You can change from the default dark to the white theme when you [build Wasabi from source code](/using-wasabi/BuildSource.md) in the `.walletwasabi/client/Gui/Settings/` [data folder](/FAQ/FAQ-UseWasabi.md#where-can-i-find-the-wasabi-data-folder).
+You can change from the default dark to the white theme in the `.walletwasabi/client/Gui/Settings/` [data folder](/FAQ/FAQ-UseWasabi.md#where-can-i-find-the-wasabi-data-folder).
 Open the `GlobalSettings.json` file and change the line from `"theme": "Visual Studio Dark"` to `"theme": "Visual Studio Light"`.
 Save the file and restart Wasabi.
 Please note that Wasabi is designed for the dark theme, and some color schemes might not look beautiful in the white mode.